MaTriXy/blog/source/_posts/2014-02-09-two-months-with-the-moto-x.markdown

 ## My Reasoning

-I had always been a Nexus user because, as a developer, I felt that I needed a reference device that I could develop agains't without any of the manufacturer specific modifications that so many OEMs apply.
+I had always been a Nexus user because, as a developer, I felt that I needed a reference device that I could develop against without any of the manufacturer specific modifications that so many OEMs apply.

 Once the Moto X came along, we finally had a device on which the manufacturer was actually adding value to Android to help itself differentiate, instead of molesting it.
 For the most part, the Moto X contains stock Android with extra [apps](http://www.motorola.com/us/Moto-X-Features-5---And-There%27s-More/motox-features-5-and-theres-more.html) and [services](http://www.motorola.com/us/Moto-X-Features-Touchless-Control/motox-features-2-touchless.html), instead of an entirely custom rom that changes the very foundation of Android.